smngvlkz/smngvlkz/README.md

 Here are some of the features and benefits of my projects:

 • CMS Dashboard:
-Secure and user-friendly content management system Supports multiple websites and domains
+Secure and user-friendly content management system.
+Supports multiple websites and domains.
-Allows users to create, edit, and delete pages, posts, categories, and tags Integrates with MySQL database and Prisma ORM
+Allows users to create, edit, and delete pages, posts, categories, and tags.
+Integrates with MySQL database and Prisma ORM.

 • alx-low_level_programming:
 Low-level programming skills and knowledge.